 A geoarchaeological review was performed to characterize the geology of the Project Site and assess the potential for the presence of subsurface archaeological resources in the Project Site.
 The review included study of the geological mapping of the Project Site and vicinity, historic topographic maps, historic aerial photographs, mapped soils, and a review of the geotechnical data for the site.
-The Project Site is located on the alluvial Torrance Plan and is situated approximately 0.6-miles east of the Newport-Inglewood Fault Zone at the intersection of West Century Boulevard and Crenshaw Boulevard.
+The Project Site is located on the alluvial Torrance Plan and is situated approximately 0.18 miles southwest of the Potrero Fault Zone and 1.13 miles southeast of the Newport-Inglewood Fault Zone.
 Elevation within the Project Site ranges between 87 and 106 feet above mean sea level and slopes towards the south and west.
 Presently, the majority of the Project Site is previously disturbed, and previously contained residences but is currently vacant land with the exception of commercial properties including a motel, manufacturing, and warehouse land uses, utilities, and paved roads and parking.
 In addition, the Arena Site includes a parcel containing an existing City water supply well and associated infrastructure.

-Geologically, the Project Site is situated within the West Coast Basin portion of the greater Los Angeles Basin, a broad trough formed by tectonic activity and stream erosion of nearby mountains, and filled with Quaternary-aged terrestrial and shallow marine sediments overlying
+Geologically, the Project Site is situated within the West Coast Basin portion of the greater Los Angeles Basin, a broad trough formed by tectonic activity and stream erosion of nearby mountains, and filled with Quaternary-aged terrestrial and shallow marine sediments overlying Tertiary-aged marine sediments.
+Older geological mapping61 depicts shallow sediments underlying the Project Site as Pleistocene-aged Lakewood Formation sand, silt, silty sand, and silty clay with occasional gravel lenses.
+Jennings62 identifies sediments beneath the Project Site